-Opinion | Kevin McCarthy’s cover-up for Trump may be hiding knowledge of possible crimes
+Opinion | Kevin McCarthy’s coverup for Trump may be hiding knowledge of possible crimes

 That could have criminal implications, if Trump’s attempt to subvert the electoral count in Congress amounted to an effort to obstruct an official proceeding.

-“There’s no doubt that McCarthy is a material witness to a possible crime by the former president,” NYU law professor Ryan Goodman told me.
-“His conversation with Trump during the height of the riot could provide direct evidence of Trump’s mindset and scheme.”
+“There’s no doubt that McCarthy is a material witness to a possible crime by the former president,” New York University School of Law professor Ryan Goodman told me.
+“His conversation with Trump during the height of the riot could provide direct evidence of Trump’s mind-set and scheme.”

 The true nature of what that conversation could tell us keeps getting lost.
 It’s not just that it could reveal that Trump displayed extraordinary depravity and malevolence in ignoring numerous frantic pleas to call off the rioters.